France: Macron names Francois Bayrou as new prime minister – DW – 12/13/2024

 The 73-year-old Bayrou is a centrist who leads the MoDem party — allied to Macron's Renaissance party — who was seen as a favorite for the role.

-He is a former education minister and member of the European Parliament.
+He is a former justice and education minister and member of the European Parliament.

+Three times a presidential candidate himself, in 2002, 2007 and 2012, Bayrou has long been touted as a possible head of government.

+Bayrou was acquitted in February after a long case over the fraudulent employment by his party of parliamentary assistants.
+The judge ruled that he was owed the "benefit of the doubt."

 Macron had postponed the nomination of a new prime minister, missing a 48-hour deadline he gave at a Tuesday meeting of party leaders from across the political spectrum.